Mammography: Overdiagnosis

 The central harm of mammographic breast cancer screening is overdiagnosis: the detection of abnormalities that meet the pathologic definition of cancer but will never progress to cause symptoms or death.
 Dr. H. Gilbert Welch, a researcher at Dartmouth College, states that "screen-detected breast and prostate cancer survivors are more likely to have been over-diagnosed than actually helped by the test."
 Estimates of overdiagnosis associated with mammography have ranged from 1% to 54%.
 In 2009, Peter C. Gotzsche and Karsten Juhl Jørgensen reviewed the literature and found that 1 in 3 cases of breast cancer detected in a population offered mammographic screening is over-diagnosed.
 In contrast, a 2012 panel convened by the national cancer director for England and Cancer Research UK concluded that 1 in 5 cases of breast cancer diagnosed among women who have undergone breast cancer screening are over-diagnosed.
 This means an over-diagnosis rate of 129 women per 10,000 invited to screening.
+A recent systematic review of 30 studies found that screening mammography for breast cancer among women aged 40 years and older was 12.6%.